Joe Gelhardt: International career

 Gelhardt scored for the England under-16 team in a 3–3 draw against Brazil at the 2018 Montaigu Tournament.

 In September 2018, Gelhardt scored twice for the England under-17 team against Norway and also came off the bench to score against Belgium.
 The following month saw him score against the United States and twice in a game against Russia.
 In March 2019, Gelhardt scored in a 3–2 win against Denmark that confirmed qualification for the 2019 UEFA European Under-17 Championship.
 In April 2019, Gelhardt was included in the England U17 squad for the 2019 UEFA European Under-17 Championships and scored in a 3–1 victory over Sweden under-17s as the Young Lions bowed out of the competition at the group stage.

 Gelhardt made his U18 debut as a 79th-minute substitute during the 3–2 win over Australia at Hinckley Leicester Road on 6 September 2019.
 On 2 October 2020, Gelhardt was named in the England U19 squad.

 On 6 September 2021, Gelhardt made his debut for the England U20s scoring a brace during a 6–1 victory over Romania U20s at St. George's Park.

 Gelhardt received his first call up to the England U21s on 4 October 2021, as an injury replacement for Noni Madueke.

 Style of play

 Gelhardt is left footed and plays mainly as a striker; he can also play as a second striker, wide forward or as an attacking midfielder.
-He is known for his dribbling, power and build-up play; his style has been compared to that of Wayne Rooney.
+He is known for his dribbling, power and build-up play.
+Early in his career his style was compared to that of Wayne Rooney.